Ryan-OHanlon/Ryan-OHanlon/README.md

 - 👋 Hi, I’m @Ryan-OHanlon
 - 👀 I’m interested in learning how to become a data analyst
-- 🌱 I’m currently learning R and SQL
+- 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to build my portfolio
 - 📫 Reach out to me on LinkedIn

 <!---